Operational Notice · Effective May 31, 2026

 First formal geometric proofs

 Thales transformed geometry from practical technique to formal proof.
-He demonstrated that geometric truths could be derived through logical reasoning, not just measurement.
+He showed that geometric truths could be derived through logical reasoning, not just measurement.

 The Finding: